 - The angle and slope of all driveshafts in the application

-A driveline setup in a truck usually consists of a transmission attached to a driveshaft, which is, in turn, attached to an axle.
+A driveline setup in a truck usually consists of a transmission attached to a driveshaft which attached to an axle.
 All three of these components usually have a down slope.
 Ideally, the angles and slopes between these components are not large enough to cause a torsional or inertial problem.

 This calculator takes the data you have measured from your vehicle and determines if your torsional and inertial levels could cause a problem.
-It provides an alert, in red letters, if something is wrong.
+It provides an alert if something is wrong.

-If you get a red-letter alert, you can quickly go back into the calculator and make modifications to the setup that can remedy the problem.
+If you get an alert, you can go back into the calculator and make modifications to the setup that you can then apply to the vehicle to remedy the problem.
 Typically, the corrective procedure involves changing the angle of the axle with a shim.
-This will, in turn, change the angle of the driveshaft, because the driveshaft is connected to the axle.
+This will then change the angle of the driveshaft, because the driveshaft is connected to the axle.

 How to Use the Torsional Analysis Calculator

-This tutorial will walk you through the use of the program for a typical vehicle with two driveshafts.
+This tutorial will walk you through the use of the calculator for a typical vehicle with two driveshafts.
 Use the figures below as though they are the data you measured from your vehicle.
-We are going to pretend we have a vehicle with a new vibration problem and that someone had removed the shafts from this vehicle and re-installed the first shaft, inadvertently leaving out the center bearing shims.
+For this scenario, we have a vehicle with a new vibration problem: the shafts were removed, and the center bearing shims were inadvertently left out upon re-installation of the first shaft.

 |Number of shafts||2|